 Stanthorpe is a lovely rural town in Queensland’s Southern Downs area.
 After a rich mining history, the town has emerged as the heart of what is now referred to as the Granite Belt Region.
-Now known for its gourmet food experiences, unique wine varieties produced by family-owned vineyards and plenty of beautiful landscapes nearby, it’s the perfect place to explore southwest of Brisbane.
+Now known for its gourmet food experiences, unique wine varieties produced by family-owned vineyards, and plenty of beautiful landscapes nearby, it’s the perfect place to explore southwest of Brisbane.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 Stanthorpe sits at almost 1000 metres above sea level, making it one of the coldest towns in Queensland.
 This unique climate has made the region an agricultural centre, perfect for producing some of the best food and wine in the state.
-Here you’ll find plenty of independent cellar doors and award-winning restaurants for an indulging weekend away from Brisbane and the Gold Coast.
+Here, you’ll find plenty of independent cellar doors and award-winning restaurants for an indulging weekend away from Brisbane and the Gold Coast.

 It’s worth spending a few days around Stanthorpe to really enjoy all that the Granite Belt has to offer.
-From tasting some unique wine varieties to heading off on a hike in Girraween National Park, there is much to do in the area.
-This guide to the best things to do in Stanthorpe should help inspire your next trip to regional south Queensland.
+From tasting some unique wine varieties to heading off on a hike in nearby national parks, there is much to do in the area.

 Quart Pot Creek, things to do in Stanthorpe